seankross/the-unix-workbench/docs/07-Nephology.md

 ## Setting Up DigitalOcean

-To get started with DigitalOcean we need rent a server from their website.
+To get started with DigitalOcean we need to rent a server from their website.
 [Click this link](https://m.do.co/c/530d6cfa2b37) to sign up for DigitalOcean in order to get two free months of server use.
 (If you don't use this link then you don't get two free months).
 Click **Sign Up** in the upper right corner, then enter your email address and choose your password.

 ![](img/do-main.png)